FAP Discovery Call Script

 You:

-Hi <First Name>, this is <Your Name> with Integrated Home Solutions… How are you?
+Hi , this is with Integrated Home Solutions… How are you?

 You:

-Your scheduled an appointment for <Appt Time> today regarding the upcoming Foreclosure Sale on <Street Address>… Is this still a good time?
+You scheduled an appointment for today regarding the upcoming foreclosure sale on … Is this still a good time?

 Homeowner: